bytemaster/bytemaster.github.io/_posts/2015-12-31-Mutual-Aid-Society.md

 is approved then individuals with pre-committed funds may choose to give to their cause.
 The more you give to a society, the more it will give back to you many times over.

-## Many Socieities
+## Many Societies

 A society can be organized around any concept where there are low probability, high cost risks to be mitigated.
-The benefit of joining a society is that you transform uncertanty into certainty by sharing the burden.
+The benefit of joining a society is that you transform uncertainty into certainty by sharing the burden.
 Collectively a society can carry burdens that would be unbearable by any individual member.
 What follows are some examples of societies that could be formed: